do-community/cloud_haiku/README.md

 Cloud Haiku is an open-source repository that collects haikus about the cloud and cloud technology and publishes these haikus to its website.

+**Do to the popularity to this repository during the celebration of Hacktoberfest, please respect the time it takes for the maintainers to review and merge pull requests.**

 ## [Haikus](https://do-community.github.io/cloud_haiku/haikus/)

 All of our user-submitted **[haikus](https://do-community.github.io/cloud_haiku/haikus/)** are available via the [`/_haikus`](https://github.com/do-community/cloud_haiku/tree/master/_haikus) directory.